Singer Resume Examples

 - •Mention vocal range: Clearly state your vocal range, such as soprano, alto, tenor, etc., to help employers understand your capabilities.

-- •Awards and recognitions: If you've received any awards or recognitions, include them to showcase your talent and hard work.
+- •Awards and recognitions: If you've received any awards or recognitions, include them to surface your talent and hard work.

 - •Provide a professional summary: Start with a brief summary that highlights your strongest skills and experiences in the singing industry.